 Case Study: "A Second Chance?"

-Chris Rush Burkey is an Associate Professor in the Department of Criminal Justice and Criminology at East Tennessee State University where her primary research focus is sex crimes and sexual offenders.
-She has worked with several state and local agencies regarding various criminal justice matters such as program evaluation, forensic training, and investigative policies and regulations.
-She is the author of Forensic Investigation of Sex Crimes and Sexual Offenders.
+Chris Rush Burkey is an Associate Professor in the Criminal Justice and Criminology Department at East Tennessee State University.
+She received her B.A. and M.A. in Criminal Justice and Criminology from East Tennessee State University and Ph.D. in Criminal Justice from the University of Arkansas at Little Rock.
+She has published books and book chapters as well as articles in peer-reviewed journals including Deviant Behavior, Journal of Interpersonal Violence, and Violence & Gender, focusing primarily on sex crimes and sexual offenders.
+She has worked with several federal, state, and local agencies regarding various criminal justice matters such as program evaluation, forensic training, and investigative policies and regulations.

 "As a person who has studied sexual abuse and worked tirelessly to end it for the past 36 years, this book speaks to me on many levels.
 Most importantly, it is not simply an academic enterprise.
 Rather, it is an important tool in the ongoing struggle to eradicate much pain and suffering.
 What is to be done about sexual abuse within the church and faith traditions?
-Reading this book and sharing it with colleagues, friends, and family members are two essential elements of a much-needed multi-pronged effort to curb atrocities like those described by Chris Rush, Michael Braswell, and John Whitehead.
+Reading this book and sharing it with colleagues, friends, and family members are two essential elements of a much-needed multipronged effort to curb atrocities like those described by Chris Rush Burkey, Michael C. Braswell, and John T. Whitehead.
 Their offering will definitely help make a difference."

 "This is a powerful and timely book that focuses on a generally hidden problem in religious orders and churches.
 The victimization of children and young members of the church by predator parishioners and clergy alike is addressed in a preventative approach with case studies and historical accounts.
 The book can be used as a supplemental reading resource for criminal investigation, forensic nursing, and similar programs in academic and training settings.
 It is a must-read for those in church administration and leadership roles.
 The authors are to be commended for bringing a much-needed resource into view."